muntisa/machine-learning-for-druggable-proteins/README.md

 # machine-learning-for-druggable-proteins
 Machine Learning for druggable protein classifiers

+Note: these results are sent to publication (revision)

 This project is a collaboration from different institutions:

 - Cancer Research Group (CRG), Faculty of Medicine, Universidad de Las Américas, Quito, Ecuador